Real estate economics: Increase in demand

 The diagram on the right shows the effects of an increase in demand in the short run.
 If there is an increase in the demand for housing, such as the shift from Do to D1 there will be either a price or quantity adjustment, or both.
 For the price to stay the same, the supply of housing must increase.
 That is, supply SHo must increase by HS.

 Increase in costs

 The diagram on the right shows the effects of an increase in costs in the short-run.
 If construction costs increase (say from CCo to CC1), developers will find their business less profitable and will be more selective in their ventures.
 In addition some developers may leave the industry.
 The quantity of housing starts will decrease (HSo to HS1).
 This will eventually reduce the level of supply (from SHo to SH1) as the existing stock of housing depreciates.
 Prices will tend to rise (from Ro to R1).

+Global real estate markets experienced a 15% drop in housing affordability due to central bank rate hikes in 2024.